 For revenues from Funcom's own channels, subscriptions are recognized over the subscription period(Input model), and revenues from sales of in-game virtual items / micro-transactions are recognized at a point in time.
 Revenue from sale of virtual currency is recognized over the estimated time of spending rather than at a point in time.
 The performance obligations are satisfied when the gamer's subscription period is completed, when the virtual item is consumed and when the virtual currency is spent.
 Funcom determines the transaction price to be the amount of consideration which it expects to be entitled in exchange for transferring the promised services to the customer, net of value added tax and discounts.
 The transaction price is allocated to each performance obligation in the contract on a relative stand-alone selling price basis.
-If the stand-alone selling price for the allocated proportionately to all performance obligations in the contract.
+If the stand-alone selling price for the combined performance obligations in the contract exceeds the transaction price, a discount will be allocated proportionately to all performance obligations in the contract.
 Revenue is recognised when the respective performance obligations in the contract are satisfied and payment remains probable.
 A provision for expected refunds is charged against revenue to the extent Funcom has an obligation for such arrangements and price arrangements/discounts.
 The provision for sales returns is based on expected returns of the game at year-end.
 Funcom's own channel only includes PC revenue.